hafsa-cs/Internship-Program-Analysis/README.md

 - Completion Status
 - Mentor Name

-Users can dynamically filter the dashboard to explore internship performance from different perspectives.
+Users can dynamically filter the dashboard to analyze internship performance from different perspectives.

 ---